Create a Feature Migration Template

 - Click on New Feature Migration Template button.

-- You'll be taken to the record-based configuration section where you will find three tabs that need completed in order to proceed ahead:
+- You'll be taken to the record-based configuration section, where you will find three tabs that need completed to proceed ahead:

 - Metadata Configuration

 You need to provide basic information on this tab to create a feature migration template.

 Under Feature Details, enter the items below:

 - Name: Provide a feature migration template name.

 - Associated Partner: The default associate partner would be nCino, which you can change if necessary.

 - Version: Enter the version number here.
 If you're creating the feature template for the first time, it is recommended to keep the version number as 1.0.

 Under the Salesforce Org Details section, do the following: